-Foster, a Democrat, was the representative for Illinois's 4th congressional district from 1903 to 1905.
+Foster was the representative for Illinois’s 4th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Foster missed 254 of 419 roll call votes, which is 60.6%.
 This is much worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.